 EIF

 Without a doubt, when setting up data transfer interfaces between systems, businesses quickly become frustrated with their IT departments.
 The root cause: massive deficiencies in data integrity, integration, and interoperability.
 To break it down, businesses need their data to be accurate, complete, and consistent (data integrity).
 Moreover, when they share data it needs to be understood by the receiving system (interoperable).
 However, what businesses often get is data that is integrated but not properly understood by the receiving system.
-As a result, routinely the value of data transferred between systems is not actionable.
-For more on this topic, see my article, This Is What Semantic Interoperability Is: It’s The Best Last Chance For Seamless Supply Chains.
+As a result, routinely the value of data transferred between systems is not actionable, resulting in endless cycles of belated data cleansing.

-Undoubtedly, poor IT integrations will severely undermine data integrity, leading to a cascade of problems that can ripple through an organization.
-When we do not properly integrate systems, data becomes fragmented, inconsistent, and unreliable.
-This results in incorrect reports, flawed analytics, and misguided business decisions.
+Undoubtedly, poor IT integrations severely undermine data integrity, leading to a cascade of problems that can ripple through an organization.
+I call this a “Truth Crisis” when we do not intelligently integrate our systems.
+Data becomes fragmented, inconsistent, and unreliable, resulting in incorrect reports, flawed analytics, and misguided business decisions.
 The root cause often lies in the assumption that simply connecting systems will ensure seamless data exchange, which is far from the truth.
-Next, let’s look in more detail how poor IT integrations adversely affect data integrity.
+To break it down, let’s look in more detail how “dumb” IT integrations adversely affect data integrity.

-First, one of the most pervasive myths in enterprise integration is that data exchanged is data understood.
-More specifically, this myth assumes that once a system transmits data “successfully”, the receiving system will interpret it correctly.
+First, I’ve found that one of the most pervasive myths with enterprise integrations is that data exchanged is data understood.
+More specifically, this myth assumes that once a system transmits data “successfully,” the receiving system will interpret it correctly.
 So in many cases, the crux of the issue lies not in the transmission of data, but in its interpretation.
-For example, a date field may represent a purchase date in the source system.
-However, when this transmitting system transfers the data to the target system, this receiving system misinterprets the date field as a ship date.
-As a result, this causes errors in calculations and reports in the receiving system.

 As discussed previously, a data integrator can successfully establish a data interface between two systems, but that does not necessarily mean data interoperability will occur.
 Here are some examples: